CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 # Release Pipelines and CD (Continuous Deployment)

+Depending on the end-user application architecture (monolithic vs. microservices) the deployment to be done can be different.
+In a monolithic architecture you might need to re-deploy the whole app (let's say a monolithic web app deployed into Azure App Service) while in a microservices app you could just deploy a single microservice/container running the ML model into the existing microservices app already deployed.

+In regards Azure and specific deployment platforms, for monolithic web apps, monolithic services and simple N-Tier apps, I'd recommend to deploy into Azure App Service.
+Whereas if you have a microservices app based on containers I'd recommend to deploy into AKS (Azure Kubernetes Service).

 The Release Pipeline in this example deploys the WebAPI into **Azure App Service**.
 That is dealing only with the final end-user application (in this case the ASP.NET Core WebAPI service) being deployed into QA/Production environments in Azure.

 Therefore, since in this case there's nothing special about ML (Machine Learning) I'm just showcasing it with a few screenshots.